Count Potocki of Montalk

 In 1973 I began thinking about what a private press is and how I might have one myself.
 I went to Britain and had the good fortune to meet a number of printers who showed me with great enthusiasm their work and their letterpress machines.
 One in particular was Alex Frizzell, a bookseller who lived near the small village of West Linton, south of Edinburgh.
 In September of that year I was hired to teach a class of young children at Cannes on France’s Mediterranean coast.
-Before I left, Alex suggested I try and meet the eccentric Count Potocki of Montalk who was living and working somewhere in France.
+Before I left, Alex suggested that I try and meet the eccentric Count Potocki of Montalk who was living and working somewhere in France.
 He searched for his address and gave it to me: the Villa Vigoni, Draguignan, Var.
-At first I had no idea where this was, so it was a surprise, when I asked one of my fellow teachers, to learn that it was only an hour away by train.
-With a week free in October, I wrote to the Count asking if I might visit him.
+Neither Alex nor I had any idea where that was, but once I arrived to take up my duties, I asked one of my French colleagues if she had heard of Draguignan.
+It came as a considerable surprise when she told me it was only an hour away.
+With a week free in October, I wrote to the Count asking if I might visit him then.
 His reply was intriguing, and, as I was to learn, characteristic of his extravagant personality.
-It included a detailed map and directions.
-Towards the end of October on a clear, brilliant day I made my way by train, then bus, to Draguignan.
+It included a detailed, hand-drawn map and very clear directions (see item 64 below).
+Towards the end of October on a clear, brilliant day I made my way by train and then bus to Draguignan.
 From the center of the city I walked about three miles to the Villa Vigoni.
 I returned for another visit in December and then again the following Summer.
-From Potocki himself I began to collect the books and ephemera here.
+From Potocki himself I began to collect his books and ephemera.
 Later I added many more items obtained from friends and acquaintances, especially colleagues in the bookselling world.

 Unless stated, all items signed or inscribed are by the Count Potocki himself.
 I have made every effort to be complete and accurate in the descriptions, but if more information is needed, please get in touch.

 Count Potocki of Montalk was born in New Zealand and from an early age believed himself to be a poet.
-In 1928 he went to England and there hoped to establish his reputation.
-But things took a bad turn in 1932 when he wrote a poem inspired by the sexual frustrations of a friend.
+In 1928 he went to England where he hoped to establish his reputation.
+But things took a bad turn late in 1931 when he wrote a poem inspired by the sexual frustrations of a friend.
 His attempt to get this printed brought him into conflict with the English judicial system.
-In a famous case he was convicted at the Old Bailey and sentenced to serve six months in Wormwood Scrubs Prison.
-This was a humiliating experience, but it gave him material for his best writing (item number 2 below).
+In a famous case he was convicted at the Old Bailey and sentenced to serve six months during 1932 in Wormwood Scrubs Prison.
+It was a humiliating experience, but it gave him material for what I believe to be his best work (item number 2 below).
 Later he came to the obvious conclusion that the only way he could get his thoughts out would be to print them himself.
 With the help of influential friends he was able to buy a printing press in 1936 and begin his long career as a private press printer.
 His periodical, The Right Review, was his most notable achievement.

 2. Snobbery With Violence, A Poet in Gaol.
 Wishart & Co.
 London: 1932.
 54 pp. sewn into printed wrappers.
 19 x 12.8 cm.